...

 • Write to an advisor using the live chat feature below

 First, to define a personal data breach, we must explain what is meant by personal data.
-To do this, we will look at the definition provided by the Information Commissioner’s Office (ICO), which is an independent UK body responsible for upholding information rights.
-Personal data is any information that can be used to identify you either directly or indirectly.
+To do this, we will examine the definition provided by the Information Commissioner’s Office (ICO), an independent UK body responsible for upholding personal data rights.
+Personal data is any information that can be used to identify you, either directly or indirectly.
 This includes your:

 Furthermore, Article 9 of the UK GDPR also outlines a second category of personal data called special category data, which is more sensitive and therefore necessitates extra protective measures.
 This involves data relating to your: